Patient education: Care after gynecologic surgery (Beyond the Basics)

 Management of hemorrhage in gynecologic surgery

-Management of postoperative pain
+Management of acute perioperative pain

-Overview of conventional gynecologic laparoscopic surgery
+Overview of gynecologic laparoscopic surgery and non-umbilical entry sites

 Pelvic examination under anesthesia